frangrit/frangrit.github.io/projects.md

 ## 🔵 Sister City

 The Ace hotels team contracted Rumors to develop a web-based tool for their new "lean luxe" hotel in New York City.
 Working closely with Ace engineers, we built a platform that connects multiple hospitality software services behind the facade of an elegantly simple website.
 We provided content strategy, UX design, front-end, back-end, and API design services.
 It was a complex piece of software, with a deep set of features: a hotel room availability calendar matrix, user accounts, a service requests dashboard, reservation management, and the usual photo galleries and text content.
-(This somehow makes it sound simpler than it was!)
+(Somehow this makes it sound simpler than it was!)

 One the many challenges of the project was how to account for publishing and editing site content.
 The slim budget left no room for a CMS, but there was plenty of content to manage.
 We needed a simple way for the relatively non-technical Ace writers to update words that a website user would encounter -- the brand had a very clear voice, and the wrong word could ruin a customer's experience.
-I collaborated with the API engineer, back-end developer, and designer to create a solution: the site's administrators could edit most text in a Markdown or YAML file in a GitHub repository, and our Vue-based system would grab the content as needed.
+I collaborated with the API engineer, back-end developer, and designer to create a solution: the site's administrators edit most text in a Markdown or YAML file in a GitHub repository, and our Vue-based system grabs the content as needed.
 I also provided training and a [content guide](https://paper.dropbox.com/doc/Website-content-guide-Sister-City--Aha1~AnMeVAhKFLkVFFhomVvAg-xQEXYYZKVgvRa0oiVgdxp) to help orient new editors.

 Before all this, I worked in tandem with our designer to create empathy maps and personas, which we used to guide content strategy, feature development, and UX design.